-Fluctuating Hourly Employment and Additional Fluctuating Employment Earnings Topic Requirements and Guidance Income Calculation Method and Tren Analysis The degree of fluctuation and the length of receipt of the income must be considered when calculating income used to qualify the loan.
-The Homebridge - Consistent and Increasing Income Trends Calculation Method: The Homebridge underwriter will average the most recent year(s) and YTD income over the applicable number of months of required history and documentation.
-Pay frequency must be considered as it may impact the incom calculation (e.g. bonuses) If the increasing income is due to a pay raise, the underwriter will used the calculation method for pay raises Income Trend Analysis: Degree of Fluctuation ≤10%: The income trend is considered consister when the increase between YTD and prior year(s) is ≤ 10%.
-No addition analysis or documentation is required when calculating the qualifying income • Degree of Fluctuation > 10% to ≤ 30%: If the increase between the YT and prior year(s) earnings is > 10% but ≤ 30%, no additional analysis or documentation is required when the increase is supported by the documented income breakdown and/or verification of a pay raise Otherwise, additional analysis is required, and additional documentation may be required to determine income stability and to develop an accurate calculation of qualifying income.
-The analysis and documentation must support the amount of income used to qualify the borrower Degree of Fluctuation > 30%: If the increase between the YTD and price year(s) earnings is >30% additional analysis is required and additional documentation will likely be necessary to determine income stability and to develop an accurate calculation of qualifying income.
-The analysis and documentation must support the amount of income used to qualify the borrower.
-Declining Trend If the income trend is declining, the YTD income_will be used; the previous higher level cannot be included unless there is documentation of a one-time occurrence (e.g. injury) that prevented the borrower from working or earning fu income for a specific period of time and evidence is provided that the borrower income is back to the amount previously earned If the decline between the prior year(s) and/or YTD earnings exceeds 10%, further analysis will be required in additional documentation may be required.
+Fluctuating Hourly Employment and Additional Fluctuating Employment Earnings Topic Requirements and Guidance Income Calculation Method and Trend Analysis The degree of fluctuation and the length of receipt of the income must be considered when calculating income used to qualify the loan.
+The Homebridge underwriter must evaluate the income trend and use the amount that is most likely to continue for the next 3 years Consistent and Increasing Income Trends Calculation Method: The Homebridge underwriter will average the most recent year(s) and YTD income over the applicable number of months of required history and documentation.
+NOTE: In certain instances, the calculation may be based on a shorter number of months if the Homebridge underwriter can provide a written justification and/or documentation to support the applicable months used in the calculation.
+The total number of months used in the calculation must be a minimum of 12 months and have a reasonable expectation to continue for a minimum of 3 years Pay frequency must be considered as it may impact the income calculation (e.g bonuses) If the increasing income is due to a pay raise, the underwriter will use the calculation method for pay raises Income Trend Analysis: Degree of Fluctuation ≤10%: The income trend is considered consistent when the increase between YTD and prior year(s) is ≤ 10%.
+No additional analysis or documentation is required when calculating the qualifying income Degree of Fluctuation > 10% to ≤ 30%: If the increase between the YTI and prior year(s) earnings is > 10% but ≤ 30%, no additional analysis or documentation is required when the increase is supported by the documented income breakdown and/or verification of a pay raise Otherwise, additional analysis is required, and additional documentation may be required to determine income stability and to develop an accurate calculation of qualifying income.
+The analysis and documentation must support the amount of income used to qualify the borrower Degree of Fluctuation > 30%: If the increase between the YTD and prior year(s) earnings is >30% additional analysis is required and additional documentation will likely be necessary to determine income stability and to develop an accurate calculation of qualifying income.
+The analysis and documentation must support the amount of income used to qualify the borrower Declining Trend If the income trend is declining, the YTD income will be used; the previous higher level cannot be included unless there is documentation of a one-time occurrence (e.g. injury) that prevented the borrower from working or earning fur income for a specific period of time and evidence is provided that the borrower income is back to the amount previously earned If the decline between the prior year(s) and/or YTD earnings exceeds 10%, further analysis will be required in additional documentation may be required.
+The reason for the decline must be included in the analysis.